sdeck51/jekyll-now/_posts/2016-2-28-TransferLearning.md

 ---
 layout: post
-title: Transfer Learning using Inception v3.
+title: Tensorflow - Transfer Learning
 ---

 In this post I'll go over how you can harness a deep neural network and classify your own images quickly!